byuly/GomokuMatching/README.md

 | **HTTP/REST** | Simple request/response | Easy debugging, familiar | Slight overhead |
 | **gRPC** | High-performance | Binary protocol, fast | More complex setup |

-For this project, **HTTP/REST with FastAPI** is recommended for simplicity.
+For this project, **HTTP/REST with Django** is used for simplicity and Python ML library compatibility.

 ---
 ## 🎯 Data Structure Decision: **2D Integer Array**